Skip to main content

 In addition, the alternative option for jobseekers; applying for a special short-term visa whereby the decision is based on having a sectoral requirement, instead of income, means that employees have no right to change workplace without losing their right to work in the UK.
 With such pressures on labour demand in the driving sector and testing unable to graduate enough new drivers quickly, it’s hard to see a way past relaxing the rules surrounding migrant labour.

-Read more around how serious driver shortages are becoming on the BBC.
+Read more around how serious driver shortages in the UK.

 COVID-19